Snoopy484/CCENT_Notes/PluralSight Course/Introduction to Networking for Cisco CCNA 200-125&100-105.md

 #### How Global Addressing Works
  - In order to communicate to outside networks, IP addresses are assigned.
  - To communicate with an outside network, a packet with the required destination address will be encapsulated in a frame addressed to the router/default gateway.
-The router will then remove the packet from the fram and encapsulate it in a new frame to pass it along to the next router.
+The router will then remove the packet from the frame and encapsulate it in a new frame to pass it along to the next router.
 This will repeat until it reaches the local network of the destination IP address.

 #### IP Networks
  - Subnet mask separates IP addresses into network portion and host portion